What are Buddhist Yogis?

 - Read about Pema Khandro’s recognition

-- This is a new website which posts a copy of every newsletter that is sent out to our list.
+- Visit Buddhist Yogis News which posts a copy of every newsletter that is sent out to our list.

 What is the best book to start with?